 This particular celebration is China’s International Workers’ Day.
 The holiday has roots in labor movements and advancements such as the 8-hour workday.
 For those companies around the world that are conducting business with China manufacturers, it’s important to know that, unlike the United States where laborers have one day off, in China, they could have three days off.

 Another detail to be aware of is that the freight forwarding and customs offices also closed for Labor Day.

 Business does not wait, and surprise late shipments are never a welcomed occurrence.
 It is important to take the necessary precautions before Chinese Labour Day, or any holiday, to prepare for any “adjustments” in the production schedule.
 You do not want to be the last to know when, and to what extent, China manufacturers are closed.

-ITI Manufacturing’s China based staff is familiar with the customs and the ways in which business is conducted that are deeply ingrained in the Chinese culture.
-They keep constant watch on the Chinese manufacturers, personnel, trends, and industries in which their customers are manufacturing.
+ITI Manufacturing’s China-based staff is familiar with the customs and the ways in which business is conducted that are deeply ingrained in Chinese culture.
+They keep a constant watch on the Chinese manufacturers, personnel, trends, and industries in which their customers are manufacturing.